Civil Liberties Case Files at the National Archives at Atlanta

 - Harry Briggs, Jr., et al. v.
 R. W. Elliott, et al. 1950 Case No. 2657

-Parents of minor Negro children in Clarendon County, South Carolina, brought suit to desegregate the public schools.
+Parents of minor African American children in Clarendon County, South Carolina, brought suit to desegregate the public schools.
 A three-judge panel denied the requested relief.
-The court found that the Negro schools were inferior to white schools and ordered the defendants to begin immediately to equalize the facilities.
+The court found that the African American schools were inferior to white schools and ordered the defendants to begin immediately to equalize the facilities.
 The Court refused to allow plaintiffs to attend white schools during the equalization program.
 The case was appealed to the Supreme Court and was one of the five cases heard collectively with the landmark case Brown v.
 Board of Education of Topeka.
-See also Microfilm ID M1954 Appellate Jurisdiction: Case Files of Brown et al. v.
-Board of Education of Topeka, et al., no. 1 to 5 October term.
-3 rolls; 35mm.

 - Mrs. Etta Clark, et al. v.
 C. H. Flory, State Forester, et al. 1956 Case No.: 5082